 Reasonable accommodations are determined on the basis of the disability, its impact, and the course, program, activity or facility involved.

 The intent of accommodations is to provide the student an "equal opportunity" to access, engage and demonstrate mastery of the course content in an equally effective and integrated manner as their peers.
 Accommodations do not guarantee "success".

 Reasonable accommodations may also require adjustments to policies and procedures (i.e. adjustments to a no pets policy or strict attendance policies).

-If you believe an accommodation request is unreasonable, please call DSS to discuss your concerns with the Director (603-862-0830).
+If you believe an accommodation request is unreasonable, please call SAS to discuss your concerns with the Director (603-862-0830).

 While implementation of accommodations may vary, it is illegal to deny identified, and reasonable accommodations.